Reconnaishawnce/Red-Team/README.md

 21) 12 Steps to Starting a Red Team
 22) Deciding what type of red team your company needs (in house, consultant, SMEs in fields, etc.)
 23) Red Team Vendors (Folks I know, folks I'm aware of, etc.)
+24) Who to tell before a red team (and producing a communications plan to proactivly address destractors and answer questions)

 <br/>